Karori challenges Azimio’s assertion on collegial validation of poll result

 The judges asked counsel while making rejoinders, to take note of the fact that a Chairperson of the IEBC must be an individual qualified to be a judge of the High Court, a dictate that may require a recruitment process to comply.

-The court also asked for clarify on why it took four commissioners so long to register their dissatisfaction with the process.
+The court also asked for clarity on why it took four commissioners so long to register their dissatisfaction with the process.

 “We saw them declaring results all along.
-Why did the come out at the eleventh hour,” Justice Lenaona posed in reference to commissioners Juliana Cherera (Vice Chairperson), Francis Wanderi, Justus Nyang’aya, Francis Wanderi and Irene Masit — who disowned Chebukati’s declaration of Ruto as President-Elect.
+Why did they come out at the eleventh hour,” Justice Lenaona posed in reference to commissioners Juliana Cherera (Vice Chairperson), Francis Wanderi, Justus Nyang’aya, Francis Wanderi and Irene Masiit — who disowned Chebukati’s declaration of Ruto as President-Elect.

 The court is expected to issue a summary ruling on Monday, September 5.